 Seafront road closed during the Porthcawl Elvis Festival

-To help ensure that crowds attending the festival can enjoy strolling safely along Porthcawl’s coastline in their blue suede shoes and colourful costumes, a stretch of the main road along the seafront will be closed for the majority of the weekend.
+To help ensure that crowds attending the Porthcawl Elvis Festival (28 – 30 September) can enjoy strolling safely along Porthcawl’s seafront in their blue suede shoes and colourful costumes, a stretch of the main road along the esplanade will be closed for the majority of the weekend.

-The road will be closed all day on Saturday 24 September from 6am onwards.
-It will stay closed on Sunday morning until 2am, when it will re-open, but will then close again for the rest of the day from 6am until midnight.
+The road will stay closed on Sunday morning until 2am, when it will re-open, but will then close again for the rest of the day from 6am until midnight.
 Timings may vary slightly in order to ensure the smooth running of the event.

 Temporary diversions will be in place and drivers are asked to pay close attention to the temporary signage when driving in and around the town over the festival weekend.
-One-way systems will also be in place in Victoria Avenue, Doddridge Way and Park Avenue in order to minimise congestion on the diversion routes.
+One-way systems will also be in place in Victoria Avenue, Doddridge Way, Park Avenue and Dock Street in order to minimise congestion on the diversion routes.